 - Employees are provided with suitable workstations and chairs

-- The floor and corridors are clean and free from hazards
+- Floors and corridors are clean and free from hazards

 - All employees required to lift heavy objects receive training to show them how to do this safely

-- All workers are provided with the safety wear they need to complete their jobs.
-These include goggles, hard hats, ear defenders, dust masks, safety gloves, safety boots or high-visibility jackets.
+- All workers are provided with the safety equipment they need to complete their jobs.
+This includes goggles, hard hats, ear defenders, dust masks, safety gloves, safety boots or high-visibility jackets.

-If you have suffered an injury because your employer did not follow appropriate health and safety measures such as the examples listed above, you could be entitled to make a workplace injury compensation claim.
-Your employer may also be liable for your workplace accident if you were injured by someone you work with.
+If you have suffered an injury because your employer did not follow appropriate health and safety measures and because they failed to ensure any of the legal requirements listed above, you could be entitled to make a workplace injury compensation claim.

 Our workplace injury experts have decades of experience in securing compensation for employees in workplace injury claims and are more than equipped to provide the best information and advice about making a claim.
 However, there are other organisations that can also provide additional information about workplace injuries and more: